Filter Options

 What are the pros and cons of a budget group trip to the Okavango Delta?

 “A budget group safari to the Okavango Delta has many advantages, not least among them the benefits of traveling through one of the best wildlife areas on the planet.
 Put simply, this is one of the best places possible to go on a safari holiday.
 You might also have a number of like-minded new friends with whom to share the journey.
 And you can also enjoy the idea that you have seen one of the world’s most expensive and celebrated safari destinations for an affordable price.
 At the same time, camping is not for everyone.
-The only way to manage a cheap or budget safari to the Delta is by camping, you don’t get much choice when it comes to accommodation.
-Remember also that many areas of the Delta are only accessible if you stay in expensive, exclusive accommodation and travel by plane – this means that there will be parts of the Delta that you simply can’t visit.”
+The only way to manage a cheap or budget safari to the Delta is by camping; you don’t get much choice when it comes to accommodations.
+Remember also that many areas of the Delta are only accessible if you stay in expensive, exclusive accommodations and travel by plane – this means that there will be parts of the Delta that you simply can’t visit.”

 4